leo01110111/Quadrupeds_Climbing/README.md

 The robot receives observations including:
 - Joint positions and velocities
+- Gravity vector
 - Base orientation and angular velocity
 - Contact forces at feet
-- Terrain height information
-- Goal direction and distance
+- Velocity Vector Pointed at the Hill Center

 ## Configuration